- Latin America

 A busy nightlife exists here but I'm not the biggest fan since I surf every morning.
-There are many social activites to enjoy if you'er a surfer like myself or if you're into hiking, going to art galleries, or just going out for a movie.
+There are many social activates to enjoy if you're a surfer like myself or if you're into hiking, going to art galleries, or just going out for a movie.
 Peruvian here is amazing and is probably ranked probably top 3 ethnic styles in the world (or at least it should be).

 I'm an active member of the Lima expat community, which is larger than I expected.
-The dating scene can be difficult with Peruvian locals if you don't speak spanish but there are many Europeans in Lima for those who want to date while abroad.
+The dating scene can be difficult with Peruvian locals if you don't speak Spanish but there are many Europeans in Lima for those who want to date while abroad.

 COUNTRY INFORMATION - MONEY